 - 1. Prepare the computer for disassembly (see Preparation for disassembly on page 39). - 2.
 Remove the bottom cover (see Bottom cover on page 39). - 3.
-Remove the battery (see Battery on page 41). - 4.
-Remove the left speaker (see Speakers on page 47).
+Remove the battery (see Battery on page 41).

 Remove the card reader cable:

 - 1. Release the ZIF connector (1) the card reader cable is connected to, and then disconnect the card reader cable from the system board. - Release the ZIF connector (2) the card reader cable is connected to, and then disconnect the card reader cable from the card reader.